Health in Switzerland

-A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by The Lancet in September 2018.
+A new measure of expected human capital was published by The Lancet in September 2018.
+This was calculated for 195 countries from 1990 to 2016, and defined, for each birth cohort, as the expected years lived from age 20 to 64 years, adjusted for educational attainment, learning or education quality, and functional health status.

 Switzerland had the twelfth highest level of expected human capital with 25 health, education, and learning-adjusted expected years lived between age 20 and 64 years.

 According to a study conducted by Swiss insurance company CSS in 2023, about one third of the Swiss "feel unhealthy or ill".

 Risk factors

 In 2023, Switzerland exhibits a smoking prevalence of 19.1%, higher than the OECD average of 16.0%.
 The country's alcohol consumption per capita is closely aligned with the OECD average, at 8.5 litres compared to the OECD's 8.6 litres.
 Obesity prevalence in Switzerland is notably lower, at 11.3%, compared to the OECD average of 18.4%.
 Moreover, Switzerland reports fewer deaths from air pollution, with 16 deaths per 100,000 population, versus the OECD average of 28.9.
 Overall, Switzerland performs better than the OECD average in 90% of the health risk factors reviewed.